purpleidea/purpleidea.com/content/blog/2018/10/30/the-end-of-a-red-giant.md

 No. Most of *my* favourite parts were already dead.
 When Red Hat switched all of our company email to Gmail, it was a big nail in the coffin for many of us.
-If we're lucky, there will now be less internal pressure on the Red Hat exec's to account for their previous investments, and they can instead focus on building good products and saving IBM.
+If we're lucky, there will now be less internal pressure on the Red Hat execs to account for their previous investments, and they can instead focus on building good products and saving IBM.
 It's surely hard work to constantly have to justify yourself to short-term shareholders and instead focus on long term